huyphung1602/my_blog/_posts/2022-04-02-interacting-with-time-in-elm.md

 There are two ways to interact with time in Elm.

-- Via the command ("let me know when so much time has elapsed")
+- Via the command ("let me know when so much time has elapsed").
-- Via the subscription ("let me know every time this interval has elapsed")
+- Via the subscription ("let me know every time this interval has elapsed").

 To understand the **command** and **subscription** in Elm I recommend you to read the [Elm documentation](https://guide.elm-lang.org/effects/) and this [article](https://lucamug.medium.com/commands-and-subscriptions-in-elm-9ff506e75d2d) at first.
 Moreover, you also have to learn the usages of [Process](https://package.elm-lang.org/packages/elm/core/latest/Process) and [Task](https://package.elm-lang.org/packages/elm/core/latest/Task) in Elm.